SuperSwordTW/Distance-Trig-Calc-2d/README.md

 function distance:start
 scoreboard players get .out distance
 ```
-This will get you the result distance, with 2-digit accuracy.
+This will get you the result distance with 2-digit accuracy.

 ## Disadvantage
+Since getting 2-digit accuracy requires scaling up the numbers.
+So any numbers that is above 100,000 would overflow, but why would you need such high number anyway.
+If you incounter real high numbers, you can always use one decimal place instead.
-$sin$ and $tan^-1$ values only have a few digits accuracy.
-Therefore, if the inputs are extremely high numbers, the results would be inaccurate.
+$sin$ and $tan^-1$ values saved in a few digits.
+Therefore, if the inputs are extremely high numbers, the results would be inaccurate but mostly in the second decimal place.
+Overall, it's some minor errors that shouldn't effect it's usage.